Audio-visual Multi-channel Integration and Recognition of Overlapped Speech: Introduction

 Performance of audio-visual overlapped speech separation and recognition systems crucially depends on the quality of the video input in terms of the complementary information being provided on top of the audio.
-Such sensitivity can be demonstrated by, for example, when the mouth area is obstructed by a mask (often required in the current pandemic), a microphone, or if the speaker turns their head away when talking.
-Only limited previous research was conducted to investigate the system fragility to the aforementioned video occlusion problem.
+Such sensitivity can be demonstrated by, for example, when the mouth area is obstructed by a mask (often required in the current pandemic), a microphone, or if the speaker stands far away from the camera (low-resolution video inputs).
+Only limited previous research was conducted to investigate the system fragility to the aforementioned video occlusion and low-resolution video input problems.
 In \cite{DFMSN2019AV}, the authors applied dropout to parts of the DNN acoustic model of a single channel audio-visual speech recognition system connected to the video input during model training to improve the resulting system’s robustness.
 In \cite{MYLIP}, the comparable effect in audio-visual speech separation was investigated by using video with artificial occlusion over the mouth region.
-However, there has been very limited previous research investigating the performance sensitivity to video occlusion in the context of a complete audio-visual multi-channel recognition system of overlapped speech.
+However, there has been very limited previous research investigating the performance sensitivity to video occlusion and low-resolution video inputs in the context of a complete audio-visual multi-channel recognition system of overlapped speech.